2026 Inspiring Tasmania Grants Guidelines

 All activities/initiatives must comply with the National Principles for Child Safe Organisations.

-All in-person activities/initiatives must meet Tasmanian public health guidelines and are required to be delivered in a COVID-19 safe way.
+All in-person activities/initiatives must meet Tasmanian public health guidelines.

 Assessment Criteria